-“Playing dirty” describes the imagery in Jean’s current work.
+“Playing dirty” describes the imagery in Jean’s work.
 Her art references the structures, moves, history, and rules of games.
-How can sculptural objects suggest a disturbance of rules, a struggle with conventions, and provide an antidote to the exhaustion of 21st century life?
+How can sculptural objects suggest a disturbance of rules and a struggle with conventions and expectations?
 Setting aside the obvious pleasure of fun, how can PLAY express resistance?

 Each piece combines well-worn souvenirs, coarse materials like steel hardware cloth, and carefully crafted surfaces like vitreous enamel on copper.
 To consciously challenge familiar assumptions about fine metalwork, Jean emphasizes unexpected juxtapositions within excessively repetitive forms, reimagines the handmade, and questions the obsolescence of the objects we have come to rely on for work and play.